Githubarifkhan/Data-structure-in-python/README.md

-# Data-structure-in-python
+# Data-structure-in- C and python
-This  playlist covers data structures and algorithms in python.
+This  playlist covers data structures and algorithms in c and python.